cubjs/cub/readme.md

 ## Usage

-- multi register
+- multi-register

-register function can be invoked many times to accept interceptor.
-All these registered interceptor will be executed one by one.
+Register function can be invoked many times to accept interceptor.
+All these registered interceptors will be executed one by one.

 ```js
 cub.register(ctx => {